 If you want to know if young people are nanging in your area all you need to do is walk through your local park early on a Sunday morning before the cleaners have been and take a look around the rubbish bins or the trees.
-If it is (and to be honest, I don’t think there are many places around the country where it isn’t!), you’re more than likely to see a number of used balloons and crushed-up silver bulbs strewn around the ground.
+If it is, you’re more than likely to see a number of used balloons and crushed-up silver bulbs strewn around the ground.
 What teens have been doing the evening before is emptying the contents of the bulbs into balloons and then inhaling the gas in an attempt to get a quick ‘high’ … They can either purchase these over the internet (it takes a quick search of the web to find an Australian-based company that will send as many of these to your door as you wish) or go to a local convenience store (just take a look behind the counter, usually you can see them just behind the lighters – they come in boxes of 10 for around $12).
 They can also be obtained through social media, with The Daily Telegraph reporting that it took them only two hours to get 100 ‘nangs’ home-delivered via Facebook.

 The use of nitrous oxide is not a new issue and over the years, there have been a number of nitrous-related deaths (usually due to ‘misadventure’) and, as a result, the practice receives a flurry of media attention and then, after a while, it all gets forgotten (Stephen Bright and Nicole Lee have written a short piece on the issue and comment on moral panic and the media which is well worth a read).
 Over the past 18 months, however, I’ve seen a growing interest in ‘nanging’, with more and more young people either asking me about the practice when I visit a school or contact me via email or social media.
 With that in mind, what do parents need to know about this issue?

 Parents and educators have to play a careful balancing act when it comes to talking about substances like nitrous, which is usually referred to as an ‘inhalant’.
 Inhalants are a group of drugs that include a variety of easily obtained products/substances that can be misused by sniffing or inhaling the vapours resulting in euphoric feelings or a ‘high’.
 They are difficult to talk about due to their ease of access.
 Start talking about a household product that can get you high and, no matter what potential dangers you highlight, there is always the possibility that if the young people weren’t aware of it before there is the very real risk that you could rouse their interest.
 That said, if you believe your child could be nanging or hanging out with others who do, here are five simple points to raise with them: